mazidulfarabi/thynkzone-instructions/README.md

 7) Deploy war (from private repository)
 - go to domain/manager/html/
+- check for manager password in private repo ss OR login as sudo -s and navigate to /usr/local/tomcat9/conf/server.xml and see manager password
-- delete current ROOT and deploy the root from thynkzone private repository - root after ssl - deploy after renaming it to ROOT.war
+- stop and undeploy current ROOT and deploy the root from thynkzone private repository - root (Latest) - deploy after renaming it to ROOT.war
 - check if online

 8) Make sure mail reaches